 Muskoka 2/4 Craft Beer Festival – Huntsville

 The Muskoka 2/4 Craft Beer Festival is the perfect way to kick off the summer season and spend a Saturday hanging out on the beautiful Muskoka River in downtown Huntsville.
 This is a craft beer festival smashed together with music, food and a full day of fun.
-Stop in to see over 15 different Ontario craft breweries including all your local favourites.
+Stop in to see over 15 different Ontario craft breweries, including all your local favourites.
 Altogether, brewers across Ontario bring over 50 of the most flavourful craft beers you can imagine for you to try.
-Details

 More ideas: